HerodotusDev/merkle-mountain-ranges/README.md

 An implementation of Merkle Mountain Ranges in TypeScript, using the Pedersen hashing function.

+If you would like to know why a Merkle Mountain Range data structure could be potentialy beneficial to you, read our [article](https://codyx.medium.com/over-the-proofs-a-world-of-trees-merkle-mountain-ranges-edition-️-dd4ac0e540fc) and [Twitter thread](https://twitter.com/0xtiagofneto/status/1590025666551902209).

 This can be used in pair with an on-chain contract to prove the integrity of the tree.

 An example of such contract can be found [here](https://github.com/HerodotusDev/cairo-mmr)(Starknet/Cairo).